 Nintendo is forcing their stupid motion controls on us again.
 This game would be just fine without them, but I won’t ever complete every shrine because of the motion controls.
 Why do this to me Nintendo?
 I want to love your game and you’re preventing me from doing that :).

 I said in a podcast that I didn’t mind the weapon durability, but after putting some time in this game on my Switch I’ve changed my mind on it.
 I don’t want to have to worry about my weapons breaking in battle anymore.
 It’s tedious and doesn’t really add anything to the game.
 Hyrule must have the worst blacksmith because there’s no way a knight’s claymore should break after killing a few enemies.
 This mechanic has been a hot topic for a while now.
 Some people love it and some people hate it.
 I don’t love or hate it.
 It’s just there and I would prefer the option to turn it off or at least let us repair our gear by taking it to a blacksmith like I can in other open world games.

 Stealth plays a role in this game and it’s terrible.
 I can do without it in future Zelda games.

 The Legend of Zelda: Breath of The Wild is a great game, but it’s far from perfect.
-I love the freedom, and open world.
-I love that I can choose a direction and take my time with the story, but I wish this world had more to offer me, but I think a direct sequel to this game has a ton of potential to be the game that everyone else claims it is.
+I love the freedom and open world.
+I love that I can choose a direction and take my time with the story, but I wish this world had more to offer me and I think a direct sequel to this game has a ton of potential to be the game that everyone else claims it is.
 Breath of The Wild is really good, but it’s no masterpiece.